 If we were training a model based on pictures that were totally different from ImageNet, then the initial layers would have to be trained on a learning rate that is higher than the learning rate used in the earlier layers in the dog-breed model.

 One easy way to escape overfitting, is to train your model on small image sizes first, and then to gradually increase the size of the images.
 This again was more useful when the images are not identical to the ImageNet dataset.

-Deep Learning is breaking all the industry records in Computer Vision, Natural Language Processing, Robotics, Medicine and many more fields, and I am interested to see how it can be used to help small medium businesses (that normally don’t have access to Google size datasets.)
+Deep Learning is breaking all the industry records in Computer Vision, Natural Language Processing, Robotics, Medicine and many more fields, and it’s interesting to see how this plays out – how it will be used by small medium businesses that normally don’t have access to Google size datasets.